No-Churn Mango Ice Cream

 Ingredients and substitutes

-- Whipping cream - The higher the fat, the creamier your ice cream.
-I use 38% fat content in my whipping cream.
+- Whipping cream – The higher the fat content, the creamier your ice cream.
+I use heavy cream with a 38% fat content.

-- Condensed milk - Condensed milk is sweetened which is why we do not add any additional sugar.
-I always use my homemade condensed milk made in just 5 mins recipe.
+- Condensed milk – Sweetened, so we do not add additional sugar.
+I always use my homemade condensed milk, made in just 5 minutes.
 The best thing about the homemade recipe is that you can reduce the sugar.

-- Vanilla - condensed milk has vanilla extract as well so feel free to omit the vanilla.
-But, it does add a lovely flavor.
+- Vanilla – Condensed milk also contains vanilla extract, so feel free to omit the vanilla.
+But it does add a lovely taste.

-- Mango - You can definitely use fresh, frozen, or canned mangoes.
-If you use canned mangoes make sure to check if it's sweetened.
+- Mango – You can definitely use fresh, frozen, or canned mangoes.
+If you use canned mangoes, make sure to check if they are sweetened.
 Some canned fruits use sugar as a preservative.

-- In the bowl of a stand mixer, with the paddle attachment, whip the whipping cream until almost stiff peaks.
+- In the bowl of a stand mixer, using the whisk attachment, whip the whipping cream until almost stiff peaks.

-Pro tip - The more you whip the cream the fluffier the ice cream.
-But, do not overwhip or you will churn the whipping cream into butter. - Next, add the condensed milk and vanilla extract.
+Pro tip – The more you whip the cream, the fluffier the ice cream.
+But do not overwhip, or you will churn the whipping cream into butter. - Next, add the sweetened condensed milk and vanilla extract.
 Mix a minute more to combine.

-- Peel the mangoes, cut around the seed to get as much of the flesh as you can.
-Pulse the mango flesh/pulp in a blender then pass thru a sieve - discard the fiber.
+- Peel the mangoes and cut around the seed to extract as much flesh as possible.
+Pulse the mango chunks/pulp in a blender, then pass through a sieve—discard the fiber.

-Pro tip - removing the skin makes a smooth creamy velvety texture ice cream. - Add the mango puree to the whipped cream mixture and combine.
+Pro tip – Removing the skin makes a smooth, creamy, velvety ice cream. - Add the mango puree to the whipped cream mixture and combine.

 Pro tip – For the creamiest ice cream, thaw the container for at least 10 minutes before you attempt to scoop the ice cream.
 This will soften any ice crystals. - Enjoy!